eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

       const std::vector<OpReqType>& req,
       const std::vector<NDArray>& outputs);
 ```
-from which you can query storage type and aux data information from the NDArray object.
+from which the operator can query storage type and aux data information from the NDArray object.

-### Storage Fallback and Infer Storage Type interface
+????
 In the sparse ndarray tutorial, it talks about the storage fallback mechanism.
 That is, if a dense operator doesn't support sparse inputs, it will convert the inputs into dense ndarrays
 and dispatch to the dense operator for execution.